 What is Not Covered

-This warranty is for the replacement of the original product purchased only and does not cover the costs of removal and reinstatement of the product or consequential costs or losses incurred due to the failure of the product.
-This warranty applies to timber gates only and does not cover automation kits, locks, hinges, bearings, rollers and other additional parts/accessories subject to wear and tear.
+This warranty is for the replacement of the original product purchased only.
+It does not cover the costs of removal and reinstatement of the product or consequential costs or losses incurred due to the failure of the product.
+The warranty applies to timber gates only and does not cover automation kits, locks, hinges, bearings, rollers and other additional parts/accessories subject to wear and tear.

 Problems such as water damage/rot are caused by not following treatment guidelines, the use of the wrong treatment or no treatment being applied.
 We can not warranty for something that has not been maintained in accordance with our treatment guidelines.